 When You Don’t Love Being a Mom

 Like most women in Western society, you may have grown up thinking that you will be a mom someday.
 Not because it’s something you desperately want (or maybe you do) but because that’s how it is.
 There is nothing wrong with that.
-We all grow up with dreams and expectations of how our life is going to go.
-And for a lot of people, it looks like this: finish high school, go to college, get a good job, have some fun along the way, meet the love of your life, get married, and finally, have children.
+We all grow up with dreams and expectations of how our lives will go.
+For many people, it looks like this: finish high school, go to college, get a good job, have some fun, meet the love of your life, get married, and finally, have children.

-This layout just feels natural, mainly because we get primed for this life model from a very young age.
-All the movies we see, and all the women we see around us, follow this life blueprint.
-It’s hard not to get sucked into thinking that this is the way you should live and is required to achieve true authentic happiness.
+This layout feels natural, mainly because we get primed for this life model from a very young age.
+All the movies we see and all the women we see around us follow this life blueprint.
+It’s hard not to get sucked into thinking that this is how you should live and is required to achieve authentic happiness.

-So, what happens when you hit all those milestones, and you’ve arrived at your final achievement, having a baby, and you are miserable?
-Or maybe you’re not fully miserable, but you feel like things are wrong in some way?
+So, what happens when you hit all those milestones, and you’ve arrived at your final achievement, having a baby, and are miserable?
+Or maybe you’re not entirely miserable, but you feel things are wrong somehow?
 You don’t feel right and at home in your new skin?
 It’s an unnerving feeling.
-After all, you, just like all the women around you, expected that the moment your baby would land in your arms, your whole life would shift.
+After all, just like all the women around you, you expected that the moment your baby would land in your arms, your whole life would shift.
 You expected to feel complete, blissfully happy, fulfilled, and like the person you were always meant to be.
 Only it didn’t happen this way.

 What is “maternal ambivalence”?

-There is a term “maternal ambivalence” that we should all get more comfortable using.
-It describes the feeling of push and pull that all mothers feel.
+There is a term “maternal ambivalence” that we should all get more comfortable using.1 It describes the feeling of push and pull that all mothers feel.
 We experience tremendous love for our babies, but we still crave personal space.
-It’s an uncomfortable feeling because the needs are on the opposite end of the spectrum from each other.
-But what makes it worse is the societal message that when we don’t want to be close to our baby and want that space for ourselves, it means that our love for the baby is somehow diminished, and we are terrible mothers.
-So, a situation that is already confusing for a new mother becomes shaming as well.
+It’s uncomfortable because the needs are on the opposite end of the spectrum.
+But what makes it worse is the societal message that when we don’t want to be close to our baby and want that space for ourselves, our love for the baby is somehow diminished, and we are terrible mothers.
+So, a situation that is already confusing for a new mother also becomes shaming.

-I’m here to tell you that not only is ambivalence natural, but there is also absolutely nothing to be ashamed of when you feel it.
-In fact, ambivalence is present in situations you are most invested in.
+I’m here to tell you that ambivalence is natural and there is nothing to be ashamed of when you feel it.
+Ambivalence is present in situations you are most invested in.
 And what can we ever be more invested in than our children?